 The evaporator coils on your inside AC unit contain refrigerant that is used to cool the air being sent into your home.

-There are a variety of problems that can cause the evaporator coils on your AC to freeze up, including:
+There are a variety of problems that can cause the evaporator coil on your air conditioning system to freeze up, including:

-- A lack of airflow: Your evaporator coils are filled with refrigerant, which is used to create cool air.
+- Lack of airflow: Your evaporator coils are filled with refrigerant, which is used to create cool air.
 Warm air is sent over the evaporator coils to simultaneously prevent the coils from freezing over and provide the coils with air that can be cooled and sent inside.
-When your AC’s airflow is restricted, the evaporator coils are not warmed by the air, which causes them to freeze over.
-A lack of airflow can be caused by clogged filters, broken or undersized ductwork, or a malfunctioning motor blower.
+When your AC’s air flow is restricted, the evaporator coils are not warmed by the air, which causes them to freeze over.
+A lack of airflow can be caused by a clogged or dirty air filter, broken or undersized ductwork, blocked air vents, or a damaged blower fan.

-- Low refrigerant levels: Low refrigerant levels can cause a drop in pressure in your AC.
-This pressure drop can cause the evaporator coil temperatures to drop below freezing, forming layers of frost until the coils are coated in ice.
+- Low refrigerant levels: Low refrigerant levels, caused by refrigerant leaks, can cause a drop in pressure in your AC.
+These leaks can occur in the refrigerant lines, coils, or other components of the air conditioning unit.
+The resulting pressure drop can cause the evaporator coil temperatures to drop below freezing, forming layers of frost until the coils are coated in ice.

-- Dirty coils: When your air filter is low quality or clogged, it can send excess dust into your air conditioner.
+- Dirty coils: When your air filters are low quality or clogged, it can send excess dust into your air conditioner.
 This excess dust can build up on your coils until they are encased in them.
-This layer of dust acts to insulate the evaporators, which restricts airflow and causes the coil to freeze over.
+This layer of dust acts to insulate the evaporator coil, which restricts airflow and causes the coil to freeze over.

 What to Do If Your AC Is Frozen

-If your outdoor AC unit is frozen, it is important that you call a qualified Carrollton HVAC repair technician right away.
-A frozen AC unit is a sure sign that something is wrong with your system and ignoring this issue could lead to a complete system breakdown.
+If your outdoor air conditioner freezes, it is important that you call a qualified Carrollton AC repair technician right away.
+A frozen AC unit is a sure sign that something is wrong with your system, and ignoring this issue could lead to a complete system breakdown.

-While you wait for your HVAC technician to arrive, turn your thermostat off, but leave the fan on.
-Keeping your thermostat set to cool will force your system to endure more strain and increase the risk of further damage.
-Instead, setting the fan to “On” while keeping the cooling setting off can add airflow that can start to melt the ice on your AC.
+While you wait for your HVAC professional to arrive, turn your thermostat off, but leave the fan on.
+Keeping your thermostat set to cool will force your HVAC system to endure more strain and increase the risk of further damage.
+Instead, setting the fan to “On” while keeping the cooling setting off can add airflow that can start to melt the ice on your AC coils.